cvincent1/data_bootcamp_final_project/README.md

 A K-Nearest Neighbors (KNN) model should be well-suited for testing multiple variables against wine quality because it captures non-linear relationships and adapts to patterns within the data.
 By evaluating similarities between wines based on all variables, I hope that my KNN model can effectively integrate multiple predictors without assuming a specific relationship between them.
 Additionally,optimizing n_neighbors ensures the model balances bias and variance, further improving its accuracy.

 Interestingly, after performing my K-Nearest Neighbors Test, the model achieved a training MSE of 0.3701 and a test MSE of 0.4454, slightly underperforming compared to the Linear Regression model (training MSE = 0.385, test MSE = 0.404).
-From the feature importance analysis table, columns like density, volatile acidity, and sulphates were identfied as the most influential predictors, differing from Linear Regression where alcohol was the dominant predicitive variable.
+From the feature importance analysis table, columns like density, volatile acidity, and sulfates were identified as the most influential predictors, differing from Linear Regression, where alcohol was the dominant predictive variable.
 This discrepancy may be due to a KNN test's focus on local relationships within the data, capturing non-linear patterns that would end up emphasizing features like density.
 In wine, density is closely tied to other important attributes, such as sugar content, alcohol concentration, and fermentation levels.
 Wines with similar densities might have clustered together due to shared characteristics in these properties, which KNN naturally identified when forming local neighborhoods.
 Further, according to articles online, KNN might not be suitable for large datasets due to its computational complexity.
-The results from this test show that model choice can have an interestig affect on how feature importance is interpreted, depending on the data’s structure and relationships.
+The results from this test show that model choice can have an interesting effect on how feature importance is interpreted, depending on the data’s structure and relationships.

 # Decision Tree Regression Model